splunk/splunk-connect-for-snmp/docs/small-environment.md

-# Installation of SC4SNMP on a small environment
+# Lightweight SC4SNMP installation

-SC4SNMP can be successfully installed on small environments with 2 CPUs and 4 Gb of memory.
+SC4SNMP can be successfully installed in small environments with 2 CPUs and 4 Gb of memory.
-One important thing to remember is that Splunk OpenTelemetry Collector for Kubernetes cannot be installed on such a small environment along with SC4SNMP.
-The other difference from normal installation is that resources limits must be set for Kubernetes pods.
-Example `values.yaml` with the appropriate resources can be seen bellow:
+One important thing to remember is that Splunk OpenTelemetry Collector for Kubernetes cannot be installed in such a small environment along with SC4SNMP.
+The other difference from normal installation is that `resources` limits must be set for Kubernetes pods.
+Example `values.yaml` with the appropriate resources below:

 ```yaml
 splunk: